tjesi/TTM4205/README.md

 Please get in touch if you want to join the reference group!

-## Piazza Forum
+## Ed Forum

-We will use Piazza as a forum in this course.
+We will use Ed as a forum in this course.
 TBA.

 ## Course materials